ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 The Needleman-Wunsch algorithm is a dynamic programming algorithm used for global alignment of two sequences.
 It uses a similarity matrix (like BLOSUM62 or PAM250) and a gap penalty to find the optimal alignment across the entire length of the sequences.

 ---

+## Kimura 2-Parameter (K2P) Model (Molecular Evolution)
+**Date:** October 05, 2025

+The Kimura 2-parameter model distinguishes between transitions (mutations between purines or between pyrimidines) and transversions (purine-to-pyrimidine mutations), assigning them different rate parameters (alpha and beta).

+---

+## Jukes-Cantor (JC69) Distance Model (Molecular Evolution)
+**Date:** March 19, 2026

+The Jukes-Cantor model assumes equal mutation rates among all nucleotides (A, C, G, T) and equal base frequencies (0.25).
+The evolutionary distance is calculated as d = -0.75 * ln(1 - 4/3 * p), where p is the observed proportion of differences.

+---

+## UPGMA (Unweighted Pair Group Method) (Phylogenetics)
+**Date:** February 25, 2026

+UPGMA is a simple agglomerative clustering method for phylogenetic tree construction.
+It assumes a constant rate of evolution (molecular clock hypothesis) and produces a rooted, ultrametric tree.

+---

+## Jukes-Cantor (JC69) Distance Model (Molecular Evolution)
+**Date:** June 16, 2025

+The Jukes-Cantor model assumes equal mutation rates among all nucleotides (A, C, G, T) and equal base frequencies (0.25).
+The evolutionary distance is calculated as d = -0.75 * ln(1 - 4/3 * p), where p is the observed proportion of differences.

+---

+## ChIP-Seq (Chromatin Immunoprecipitation) (Epigenomics)
+**Date:** October 13, 2025

+ChIP-Seq is used to analyze protein-DNA interactions.
+It combines chromatin immunoprecipitation with high-throughput sequencing to identify binding sites for transcription factors and histone modifications across the genome.

+---

+## Codon Usage Bias (Molecular Biology)
+**Date:** August 25, 2025

+Codon usage bias refers to differences in the frequency of occurrence of synonymous codons in coding DNA.
+It varies between organisms and is highly correlated with tRNA abundance and translation efficiency.

+---

+## Smith-Waterman Algorithm (Sequence Alignment)
+**Date:** February 14, 2026

+Unlike global alignment, the Smith-Waterman algorithm finds the optimal local alignment between two sequences.
+It prevents negative scores in the dynamic programming matrix, meaning alignments can start and end anywhere when similarity is high.

+---

+## Codon Usage Bias (Molecular Biology)
+**Date:** September 23, 2025

+Codon usage bias refers to differences in the frequency of occurrence of synonymous codons in coding DNA.
+It varies between organisms and is highly correlated with tRNA abundance and translation efficiency.

+---